 The period of the program for the summer of 2014 is from May 27th to August 1st.
 It is expected that students will normally be working here at Penn State throughout this time.
 If these dates conflict with your school's academic schedule please let us know on your application form.
 It may be possible to arrange alternative dates in some cases.

-Students of Penn State will receive a salary determined by the department.
+Students of Penn State's Physics Department will receive a salary determined by the department.
 Currently this salary is $4000.
+Housing is not included for Penn State Students.

 Students will be matched with mentors from Condensed Matter Physics, Interdisciplinary Physics, Materials Science, Chemistry departments, according to their mutual interests.
 In your application you will have the opportunity to describe your research interests.
 Examples of Previous research can be found on the previous research page.
 A list of previous mentors can also be found on our mentor page.